CR0M80/cr0m80.github.io/_tabs/about.md

 {: .prompt-danger}

 ---
-## Areas of Interest

-- Cybersecurity & Security Engineering
-- Digital investigation and artifact analysis **(DFIR)**
-- Capture The Flag (CTF) competitions
-- System and network behavior analysis

-I’m particularly driven by the analytical side of security — understanding what happened, how it happened, and why.

----

 ## CTF Player

-I actively participate in Capture The Flag competitions with my team **[ST4F1T](https://st4f1t.ma/)**, mainly focusing on forensics challenges.
+I actively participate in CTF competitions as a player with my team **[ST4F1T](https://st4f1t.ma/)**, mainly in the Forensics category, where I analyze digital evidence, investigate artifacts, and reconstruct attack scenarios.

-My approach involves:
-- Examining digital artifacts
-- Analyzing network captures and system data
-- Reconstructing attack scenarios step by step
+> Get to know more about my team **[from here](https://st4f1t.ma/)**.
+{: .prompt-notice}
 ---

 ## CTF Creator

-Beyond playing, I also design and create CTF challenges.

-I specialize in building realistic and technical scenarios that:
-- Simulate real-world situations
-- Encourage critical thinking
-- Help others learn through hands-on investigation
+I am also a CTF autor, designing forensic challenges to help others learn through realistic and technical scenarios.

 > You can explore the CTFs and challenges I created directly on this blog under the **"My Portfolio > CTFs By Me"** category.
 {: .prompt-warning}